Towards 6D Little String Theory of Particles: Six dimensional theories

 Back to field theory terms, we find that the string charge lattice of any LST with more than one tensor multiplet is an affine extension of the string charge lattice of an SCFT, with the minimal imaginary root of the lattice corresponding to the little string charge.
 Hence, all LSTs arise from an affine extension of SCFTs.

+An emblem of all known LSTs is T-duality.
 We disclose some of the conditions necessary to realize a supersymmetric little string theory.
-A seal of all known LSTs is T-duality.
-6D supersymmetric theories should therefore admit a tensor sector.
+6D supersymmetric theories should admit a tensor sector.
 Several LSTs include some dynamical tensor multiplets and vacua parameterized at low energies by vevs of scalars in these tensor multiplets.
 To reach a point of strong coupling one has to tune the vevs of the dynamical scalars to zero.
 In addition to dynamical tensor multiplets, one has to allow the possibility of non-dynamical tensor multiplets which set mass scales for the 6D supersymmetric theory.

-In a theory with $T$ tensor multiplets, one has scalars $S^{I}$ and their bosonic superpartners $B^{-,I}_{\mu \nu}$, with anti-self-dual field strengths as indicated in table \ref{tab:table3}.
+In a theory with tensor multiplets, one has scalars $S^{I}$ and their bosonic superpartners $B^{-,I}_{\mu \nu}$, with anti-self-dual field strengths as indicated in table \ref{tab:table3}.

 The vevs of the $S^{I}$ govern, among other things, the tension of the effective strings which couple to these two-form potentials.
 In a theory with gravity, one must also include an additional two-form potential $B_{\mu \nu}^{+}$ coming from the graviton multiplet.
 Given this collection of two-form potentials, we get a lattice of string charges $\Lambda_{string}$ \cite{seib-tayl.2011}, and a Dirac pairing